CHIANG MAI TO THE GREAT WALL OF CHINA

 Today is a rest day dedicated to exploring Xi’an, a city that once served as the capital of over 10 Chinese dynasties.
 Known as the eastern gateway of the Silk Road, Xi’an is filled with historical landmarks and cultural treasures.

-A guided tour includes visits to the world-renowned Terracotta Warriors—thousands of life-sized statues buried with China’s first emperor—as well as the ancient city wall, the Drum and Bell Towers, and the excellent Shaanxi History Museum, widely considered one of the best in the country.
+Our guided tour includes visits to the world-renowned Terracotta Warriors—thousands of life-sized statues buried with China’s first emperor—as well as the ancient city wall, the Drum and Bell Towers.

 Day 20 / Xi'an to Pingyao (Central China)